 Once you have considered these questions, you are ready to design the activity.

 4. Consider links

 At this stage you have revisited your outcomes and planned one assessment or more.
 Through the ‘Guides’ menu you can access a collections of guides organised by the continuums above.

 Individual activities need to be knitted into the curriculum to help students make connections between discrete facts and skills, and gain a holistic view of their module and programme.
-ABC Learning Design is a 90 minute hands-on storyboarding workshop conceived at UCL (Young and Perovic, 2019) in which teaching teams sequence activities on a timeline and consider whether the types of learning (e.g. acquistion, production, discussion) represented on the storyboard will help students succeed in the course.
-King’s Academy will be happy to facilitate a workshop for your colleagues.
+One possible approach, ABC Learning Design, is a 90 minute hands-on storyboarding workshop conceived at UCL (Young and Perovic, 2019) in which teaching teams sequence activities on a timeline and consider whether the types of learning (e.g. acquistion, production, discussion) represented on the storyboard will help students succeed in the course.
+Since the pandemic, institutions in several countries have explored running ABC online.

 That is not to close off opportunities for contingent, responsive teaching though.
 As your confidence grows you will develop a repertoire of activities and a nose for when to use them.
 So in short, have an overall design set out and know when to depart from it, keeping your intended outcomes in mind.

 To support your inquiries into how your activity designs are working in practice we introduce some evaluation approaches.

 First times you try anything are usually messy, so if it doesn’t go entirely right don’t despair.
 Think about refinements you could make, then just do it again.

 Angelo, T.A., Cross, K.P., 1993.
 Classroom assessment techniques: a handbook for college teachers, 2nd ed. ed, The Jossey-Bass higher and adult education series.
 Jossey-Bass Publishers, San Francisco.